Rounding it up

 It’s where we put your money

-KOHO is partnered with Peoples Trust, a federally regulated, CDIC-insured banking institution.
-It’s where all the money in your KOHO prepaid Visa account is held—including your spendable, round-ups and savings goals.
+KOHO is partnered with Peoples Trust, a federally regulated banking institution.
+It’s where all the money in your KOHO prepaid Mastercard account is held—including your Spendable, round-ups and savings goals.

 What is CDIC Insurance?

 The Canadian Deposit Insurance Corporation (CDIC) is a Crown Corporation that safeguards the money in regulated banks.
-So, it’s a Canadian owned corporation that insures the individual deposits of Canadians with accounts with those banks.
+So, it's a Canadian federal Crown corporation that insures eligible deposits at CDIC member institutions to a maximum $100,000 per insured category — provided certain disclosure rules are met.
 In the highly unlikely event a Canadian bank does go under, the CDIC pays the individual customers of that bank the funds that they were insured for.